SloanBDavis/WetBulbBot/README.md

 # WetBulbBot

+*Visit the docs folder for a project log*

 This project is a Twitter bot that updates followers on dangerous weather, called wet bulb conditions, in certain cities around the globe.
 It will tweet that the weather conditions in a city are potentially dangerous if wet bulb temperature reaches above [26C](https://research.noaa.gov/article/ArtMID/587/ArticleID/2621/Dangerous-humid-heat-extremes-occurring-decades-before-expected).
 If WBT is above 35C it will tweet that the temperature is dangerous.
 At 35C, being outside for long periods of time is [potentially deadly](https://research.noaa.gov/article/ArtMID/587/ArticleID/2621/Dangerous-humid-heat-extremes-occurring-decades-before-expected)

 ### What are Wet Bult Conditions